-- The Mammut Nordwand 2.1 High is ready for alpine expeditions and challenging ice climbs.
+- The Mammut Nordwand 2.1 High is a boot ready for alpine expeditions and challenging ice climbs.
 This second iteration—in collaboration with David Lama and the brand’s Pro team athletes—now comes with a separate inner boot.
 It also employs the updated Base Fit 2.0 technology to prevent slippage.

 - This version still carries an insulated carbon insole.
 Together with a Poro Wedge, it grants underfoot cushioning and support.
 A Vibram outsole renders grip on most types of terrain.

 The Mammut Nordwand 2.1 High is a fairly true-to-size unisex mountaineering boot.
 It comes in regular sizes and standard (medium) width.
 To obtain a boot with the correct fit, women are advised to go 1/2 size down.
 Its snug fit is brought by the Mountaineering Tech last which has a tailored heel and toe box.

 The outsole of this high-cut mountaineering boot is called the Vibram Teton.
 The aggressive lugs along the side of the sole help stabilize each stride.
 Its toe and heel areas have a larger ground contact to aid in ascents and descents.
 The small studs in the center provide multidirectional traction.

 Providing users a cushioned and shock absorbent ride is the Poro Wedge.
 It is created using ethylene-vinyl acetate (EVA) which underwent a compression molding technique.
 To maintain lightweight cushioning and underfoot rigidity, the brand designers included the patented Insulated Carbon Inner sole.
 Also, this boot is compatible with crampons.